Quantum Reduction of Finding Short Code Vectors to the Decoding Problem: Introduction

-where $Z$ is a normalizing constant and $(|\pi_{\ev}|^2)_{\ev}$ is a probability distribution on errors that concentrates around the weight $t$ we are able to decode.
-This is done \\ (i) by preparing first a superposition of codewords and errors
+where $Z$ is a normalizing constant and $(|\pi_{\ev}|^2)_{\ev}$ is a probability distribution on errors that concentrate around the weight $t$ we are able to decode.
+This is done \begin{itemize} \item[$(i)$] by preparing first a superposition of codewords and errors,